celer-network/sgn-v2-contracts/contracts/message/apps/erc20-bridge/README.md

 ## Contract
 ### Overview
 Similar to NFT bridge, one bridge contract handles both vault and peg.
 This is mainly due to we have to save bridge addresses on other chains, one unified contract simplifies logic and saves storage cost.
-- we can support deposit and burn calls of existing cBridge, with only difference is that the call is `payable` as user must pay Celer IM msg bus for message fee in source chain gas token.
+- since contract knows if token is vault or peg, we only need one function for user like `sendTo`, but if frontend prefers compatibility with existing cBridge pegbridge ABIs, we can support deposit and burn by simple wrapper, note the only difference from cBridge is that these calls are `payable` as user must pay Celer IM msg bus for message fee in source chain gas token.

 ### Key configurations
 ```solidity